GHeinzelmann/FEtool-old/README.md

 AmberTools16 or later - http://ambermd.org/AmberTools.php

 The folder ./all-poses contains an example of system input files, with a docked receptor from the 5uez crystal structure (hiTanimoto-5uf0_5uez_docked.pdb), as well as 9 poses for the ligand with the 5uf0 crystal structure (pose0.pdb to pose8.pdb).
-The docking files were generated and converted to .pdb using Autodock Vina and AutodockTools, using the protocol from the CELLP challenge (https://github.com/drugdata/d3r/wiki).
+The receptor is the second bromodomain from the BRD4 protein - BRD4(2).
+The docking files were generated and converted to .pdb using Autodock Vina and AutodockTools, using the protocol from the CELPP challenge (https://github.com/drugdata/d3r/wiki).
 The ./all-poses folder also contains the crystal structure file for 5uf0.
 Below we show an example of using these files to calculate the standard binding free energies the top 5 docked poses and the crystal structure, with all the necessary steps in the calculation.

 # Running a sample calculation